DamonOehlman/slimver-spec/README.md

 ## Feedback

-Drop an issue in the repo, or add your opinion to any of the existing issues.
+Drop an issue in the [source repo](https://github.com/DamonOehlman/slimver-spec), or add your opinion to any of the [existing issues](https://github.com/DamonOehlman/slimver-spec/issues).

 ## License